authorization_code

 func WithAudience(audience string) Option

-Adds an audience to the list of audiences to request.
+WithAudience adds an audience parameter to the authorization request.

 func WithAuthParameter